Configure Authentication

 Cross-Device Authentication

-Modern passkey implementations support cross-device authentication, where a user can use their phone to authenticate on a desktop browser via Bluetooth proximity.
-This is handled natively by the browser and operating system -- no additional configuration is required.
+Modern passkey implementations support cross-device authentication -- a user can use their phone to authenticate on a desktop browser via Bluetooth proximity.
+This is handled natively by the browser and operating system.
+No additional configuration is required on your end.

 Client-Side API